HerrTrust/BitBot/README.md

 		kraken: {apiKey: '', secret: ''}
 	};

+Lastly make sure you enter the correct connection string for your MongoDB instance:

+	config.mongoConnectionString = 'username:password@example.com/mydb';

 These are the minimum required settings you need to get the bot started.
 All other settings are user preference and should be pretty self explanatory.